ily9000/MNIST_knn/README.md

 I coded from scratch the Gaussian Naive Bayes and KNN algorithm to classify digits in the MNIST data set.

-By assuming conditional independce of the pixels given the digit, the Naive Bayes algorithm is able to learn the Gaussian distribution parameters (mean, standard deviation) for each pixel of each digit.
+By assuming conditional independce of the pixels given the digit, the Naive Bayes classifier is able to learn the Gaussian distribution parameters (mean, standard deviation) for each pixel of each digit.

 Means of the pixels for each digit:
 ![](images/NB_means.png?raw=true)